francescodevita20/Burnify/README.md

 # Burnify
- Android app for Kcal Measure and Activity Recognition
+ Android app for Kcal Measure and Activity Recognition for the mobile and social sensing systems course, unipi, AIDE